Updated April 5, 2023

-Introduction to Linux XFCE
+What is Linux XFCE

 XFCE is defined as an open-source environment for desktops or PCs specifically aimed at Linux and BSD operating systems.
-With the native intent, while developing the open-source environment of keeping it lightweight and fast, XFCE personifies the art of modularity and, hence promoting re-usability.
+With the native intent, while developing the open-source environment of keeping it lightweight and fast, XFCE personifies the art of modularity and, hence promotes re-usability.
 In XFCE, since it is modular, it contains separate parts packaged so that, when they come together, it helps the user perform all functions of the Linux or BSD environment on the desktop or PCs.
-Another priority highly discussed for XFCE is standard adherence, specifically the ones defined in the website of freedesktop.org.
+Another priority highly discussed for XFCE is standard adherence, specifically the ones defined on the website of freedesktop.org.

 How does Linux XFCE Work?

 - By now, we know that XFCE is a desktop environment that uses configurable panels.
 The look will be very similar to the age-old version of windows, though it is completely customizable.
 XFCE has a traditional application launcher where their names and categories list the applications.
-It might bring back a sense of nostalgia to people of the 90s who have used desktops then.
+It might bring back a sense of nostalgia to people of the 90s who used desktops then.

 How to Use Linux XFCE?

 In our earlier conversations, we saw that XFCE is a lightweight environment, but there are some minimum requirements for XFCE to run even in those cases.
 Let us look at the specific minimum requirements before we jump on to understand the way of using XFCE.
 Now it is evenly hard to talk about 90 UNIX like distributions.
 Let us talk about 1 of the highly used ones (Ubuntu) so that one can get a qualitative sense of requirements.

 - 0Ghz+ CPU.

 Now that we know the minimum requirements, we are in a position to talk about installing XFCE on Ubuntu.